CellAg Landscape

 Even though there are exciting start-ups popping up in Germany, it is important to note that the overall amount of German start-ups is scarce in comparison to other countries.
 There is unique potential in Germany, especially for other industries such as the German pharma industry to act as a future supplier along the value chain.
 For a German future-proof ecosystem to flourish, a catch up is still needed.
 In the following, you can see the main players in Germany for cultivated fish, cultivated meat, and precision fermentation.
 We didn’t fully exclude cellag associated players working more broadly on fermentation, as they use similar techniques as the cellag equivalents.

 Focusing on precision fermentation, Formo, formerly known as Legendairy Foods, has been around since 2018 with headquarters in Berlin.
 The company focuses on manufacturing cheese using precision fermented milk protein.
 Formo thus develops animal-free dairy products to bring the next generation of sustainable, healthy, and equitable dairy products to consumers.
-They have overall received € 54.3 million from 13 investors.
+They have overall received over €130 million from 15+ investors, and have launched first products in German retail.

 Moving to the category of cultivated meat, the German landscape shows more players.

-Cultimate Foods from Berlin started to focus on cultivated fat in 2021, having received 700,000 € from 4 investors in their seed round.
+Cultimate Foods from Berlin started to focus on cultivated fat in 2021, having received over €3M from 5+ investors so far.
 Their aim is to supply the cultured meat sector with cultivated fat to enhance the flavor and credibility of products.

 Cellag suppliers

 2022 was also the birth year of Celltec Systems, a biotechnology company as a spin-off from Frauenhofer institute and the University of Lübeck.
 CellTec Systems GmbH researches in the field of industrial cell technology to innovate processes for mass propagation for the production of food, diagnostics, test systems and other consumer goods.
+Since its founding, the company has grown significantly: in 2024, its anchor investor FML Foundation increased its total funding commitment to €10 million, enabling an expansion of laboratory facilities on the Lübeck campus and a planned scale-up to 30 employees.
 They aim at opening up a new sustainable source of raw materials for various industrial sectors with the industrial use of renewable cell cultures.

 As one of the leading suppliers to the biopharmaceutical industry in Germany, Merck has extensive knowledge in cell culture media and bioprocessing technologies.
 The company realizes their role in the emerging cultured meat industry and aims to become a technology provider to it.
 They state to involve themselves from R&D to efficient scale-up of production through partnering with companies dedicated to the commercialization of cultivated meat.
 They partnered with Aleph Farms to work on fermentation-based growth medium proteins in order to eliminate FBS from the process of nurturing cultivated meat products and also to reduce high costs in the making of cultivated meat.